Today's Articles

 *The National Congress of Colored Parents and Teachers Association (NCCPT) is celebrated on this date in 1926.

-She wrote several letters encouraging parents and teachers of color to form a union with the primary purpose of uniting home and school into a planned program for child welfare.
-Her letters stimulated interest in the parent-teacher movement, and her own state Georgia became the first to organize.
+She wrote several letters encouraging parents and teachers of color to form a union with the primary purpose of uniting home and school in a planned child welfare program.
+Her letters stimulated interest in the parent-teacher movement, and her own state, Georgia, became the first to organize.

 By 1926, Butler aroused sufficient interest and issued the first call for a national convention.
-To this call, four states responded and sent delegates.
+Four states responded to this call and sent delegates.
 That same year, the once statewide parent-teacher association became the National Congress of Colored Parents and Teachers Association.
 The NCCPT was modeled closely after its white-only counterpart, the National Congress of Parents and Teachers (today, the National Parent-Teacher Association).
-Butler dedicated her life to forming an organization that would have the same objectives as the National Congress of Parents and Teachers.
-The NCCPT and the Congress of Mothers worked closely with each other to improve the conditions in schools for all children, regardless of race and teachers.
+Butler dedicated her life to forming an organization with the same objectives as the National Congress of Parents and Teachers.
+The NCCPT and the Congress of Mothers worked closely to improve school conditions for all children, regardless of race and teachers.

 To Become an Elementary School Teacher